 Fasten off.

-Weave in ends and block to final measurements as in schematic.
+Weave in ends and block to final measurements.

 Join two short sides by locking mattress stitch (See special techniques).